 You can change the Global Transparency at any time, by dragging the slider bar in thepage.

-The Global page lets you control the global transparency which will apply to all windows in the system.
+The Global page lets you control the global transparency, which will apply to all windows in the system.
 You can drag the slider bar to change the global transparency.

-Filters also can be used to disable transparency for special programs and windows, in the example above if you set the transparency to 0% (disabled) for the filter "notepad", all notepad windows will not be set transparency when you set transparency to all other windows.
+Filters can also be used to disable transparency for special programs and windows.
+In the example above, if you set the transparency to 0% (disabled) for the filter "notepad", all notepad windows will not be set transparency when you set transparency to all other windows.

-On the other hand, you also can set transparency to special programs or windows, when the global transparency is disabled.
+On the other hand, you can also set transparency to special programs or windows, when the global transparency is disabled.

-If you enabled this option, TransWin will be automatically launched each time you login to your desktop.
+If you enabled this option, TransWin will be automatically launched each time you log in to your desktop.

-TransWin's safe mode actually is the old way to set transparency to windows in version 1.0.
+TransWin's safe mode is actually the old way to set transparency to windows in version 1.0.
 TransWin 2.0 uses new technology to set transparency to windows, which will use less system resources.

 You can enable this option to let it use the old working way, if the software doesn't work on your computer.

 In order to avoid problems, the maximal transparency ratio is 80% by default.
-This is because if you set the global transparency to 100%, the windows on your desktop can barely be seen and it will be very hard to operate those windows.
+This is because if you set the global transparency to 100%, the windows on your desktop can barely be seen, and it will be very hard to operate those windows.

 If you enabled this option, then the maximal transparency ratio will be changed to 99%.
-This can be useful to someone who wants to set windows to be totally invisible.
+This can be useful for someone who wants to set windows to be totally invisible.
 It's not recommended to enable this option.

-For a program like TransWin, you normally don't need password protection feature.
+For a program like TransWin, you normally don't the need password protection feature.
 We provide this feature because we think it's always good to have more choices.

 You enable this option, then it will ask you to set a password.
 The password will protect some of the features provided by TransWin, such as launching it, showing its main window, disabling/enabling it.

-Note: only when the main window is hidden, this password will be asked.
+Note: Only when the main window is hidden, will this password be asked.

 You do not need to download any additional file after purchased the software.
 We will send you the registration information after you placed an order.
-You then can use the registration to register the installed trial version, to convert it to paid version.
+You can then use the registration to register the installed trial version, to convert it to paid version.